benschaf/waste-schedule/README.md

 #### Django messages

 Django messages are used to provide feedback to the user.
-They are displayed at the bottom of the page and disappear after a few seconds.
+They are displayed at the top of the page and disappear after a few seconds.
 They are used to confirm successful actions, such as creating a schedule, as well as to provide error messages, such as when a user tries to access a page they are not authorized to view.

 The messages are designed to be unobtrusive and informative, providing users with feedback on their actions and helping them navigate the site.